About Us

 • 30.03% to Men

-True equity can’t be achieved by adopting an Anti-Racist foundation upon which all our work can exist.
-Anti-Racism isn’t only about what we’re against.
-It’s about what we’re for.
+True equity cannot be achieved simply by adopting an Anti-Racist foundation upon which all our work can exist.
+Anti-Racism isn’t just about what we’re against; it’s about what we’re for.

 Our plan to become Anti-Racist is our plan to become Radically Inclusive.